 - CON: Corruption, bureaucracy, poor customer service

 Unfortunately, corruption is still commonplace.
 Police often hassle foreigners for a 'small gift'.
 Shady businesses operate with seemingly no repercussions.
 Getting anything done officially takes a lot of time, patience, and the occasional 'extra fee' for officials.
 Additionally, the concept of good customer service is only just beginning to make itself known.
-Waiters and cashiers tend to view customers as annoying problems rather than people.
+Waiters and cashiers tend to view customers as annoyances rather than people.

-Transportation in Ukraine
+Transport in Ukraine

 + PRO: Train travel